Use datapills in pages

 Configuring an IF condition in Workflow apps is similar to adding an IF condition to a recipe workflow.

-To set up an IF condition:
+Complete the following steps to set up an IF condition:

 1